Afghanistan Appeal - Frequently Asked Questions

 Has Tearfund helped people to evacuate Afghanistan?

 Tearfund staff have assisted those staff whom our partner organisations have recommended, and who have applied for humanitarian visas to enter Australia.
-While the evacuation operation in Afghanistan has ended, some of these applications are still in process.
+The process for visa applications has been slow and many of these applications are still in process.

 Why is the information on Tearfund’s website limited?